 Because that’s wrong.
 That’s so wrong.

 And that’s it.
 One reason.
-The only reason I can think why she behaved the way she did: she was triggered because of her previous reported experiences with domestic violence and abuse.
+The only reason I can think of why she behaved the way she did: she was triggered because of her previous reported experiences with domestic violence and abuse.

 But that doesn’t explain it all, does it?
 Because she hasn’t apologised.
 She hasn’t taken back her words.
 She has reinforced them, though.
 And let’s face it; those words are words that’ll RUIN a man.
 Once you get that label attached to you — woman-beater, and she actually said the words — that’s it.
 Your career is down the pan.
 Your life is pretty much down the pan.
 If the entire incident hadn’t been on camera (and thank FUCK it was), he would be a ruined man.
 I have no doubt that her cries would have been listened to, and her demands catered for.
 He would have been dragged into the diary room, given a stern telling-off from the CBB bosses, and more than likely thrown off the show.
-There might be an interview or two afterwards, but that’ll only be for a viewing-numbers boost (who doesn’t want to watch an interview with the woman-beater), and I imagine work would dwindle very quickly once that flurry of excitement had passed.
+There might be an interview or two afterward, but that’ll only be for a viewing-numbers boost (who doesn’t want to watch an interview with the woman-beater), and I imagine work would dwindle very quickly once that flurry of excitement had passed.

 She, on the other hand, would have come out of it lookin’ like a damn hero.
 Yeah, she took a (non-existent) punch to the ribs, but she did it “for the team,” highlighting domestic violence/abuse issues and fundraising for various charitable organisations.
 People would have cheered her on.
 Congratulated her for her bravery.
 Thanked her for giving strength in actual situations where violence or abuse occurred.